-Compare pet insurance estimates for your Persian cat from NZ's top providers.
-Persians are a popular brachycephalic breed - find the right cover for conditions like polycystic kidney disease, breathing issues, and eye problems.
+Compare pet insurance estimates for your Persian from Australia's leading providers.
+Persians are a brachycephalic breed predisposed to polycystic kidney disease, breathing difficulties, and eye conditions requiring diligent veterinary care.

 Popular Choice Featured Provider